π How to win during the World Anvil Worldbuilding Awards

 You could even think of them as a practise run for the Worldbuilding Awards!
 People often use their challenge entries from the year as their shiniest articles to submit to the Worldbuilding Awards.

 Community events are excellent for establishing a presence and becoming a known face (which I will go into more detail on in the next section).
 Make sure to check out other people's entries in these events to inspire you on how to improve your own worldbuilding!
-This leads to my fifth tip:
+This leads to my fifth tip: - Get inspired by the latest ideas in the community

 Think outside the box and find inspiration from other members of the World Anvil community, but don't stop there!
 Research further afield!
 Are you making a timeline or chronicle?
 Consider looking at how video game wikis and websites do this.
 What information is included, which bits are left out, and how is the information visually presented?
 Think internally, too - if applicable, how would a prominent culture or organization in your world record their history?
-Gather inspiration from as many sources as you can and keep them visible somewhere or have them handy - don't just favourite & forget!
+Gather inspiration from as many sources as you can and keep them visible somewhere or have them handy - don't just favourite & forget! - Start on the biggest projects first

 If there are things that take a long time to create and polish to a high standard, consider starting on those first.
 Maps, chronicles, and timelines take the longest for me (especially with adding lots of events, markers, and descriptions).
-If you're an artist or hiring an artist, make sure you allow plenty of time to create the things you want to make so you don't feel rushed in the last few busy months of the year!
+If you're an artist or hiring an artist, make sure you allow plenty of time to create the things you want to make so you don't feel rushed in the last few busy months of the year! - Pace yourself

 It's not a race, there's no rush, and there's no pressure.
 You get to make what you want, when you want, and how you want :D Take your time and stop when you feel proud of it.
-Be mindful of perfectionism and keep your creative burnout at bay!
+Be mindful of perfectionism and keep your creative burnout at bay! - Keep a list of your shinies

-Consider making a list or using tags to keep track of the worldbuilding you create this year and which ones you are most proud of - it will be much easier to find and choose from them when it gets to the self-submissions stage!
+Consider making a list or using tags to keep track of the worldbuilding you create this year and which ones you are most proud of - it will be much easier to find and choose from them when it gets to the self-submissions stage! - Go worldbuild!

 Enough planning!
 You can't plan for everything!
 Time to dive into your creative passions and get worldbuilding.
 Have fun! :D